SenseLogic/CODA/README.md

 ## Phoenix rules

-*   Declare components in this order :
+*   Declare the component sections in this order :

     *   external style
     *   embedded style
     *   HTML template
     *   external script
     *   embedded script

-*   Component classes are prefixed by the component name.
+*   Prefix all component classes by the component name in **kebab-case**.

     ```php
     <style file="header_menu.styl">